FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 		|\mathcal{H}| \over max(\mathtt{CutOff},|\eta|)}\right)^p
 		\label{eq err rel}
 	\end{equation}
-	otherwise, the metric is evaluated using the criteria of equi-distribution of errors.
+	Otherwise, the metric is evaluated using the criteria of equi-distribution of errors.
 In this case the metric is defined by
 	\begin{equation}
 		\mathcal{M} = \left({1\over \mathtt{err}\,\,\mathtt{coef}^2} \quad
 		{|{\mathcal{H}|} \over